EyeScary-Development/CDN/agpm_packages/harmony/README.md

 **To use the autoinstall script, you must be on a nix based os and use fish, zsh or bash**
 ### Auto installation script
 * download the source code
-* extract it into a folder called 'Harmony' in your home directory
+* extract it into a folder
 * cd into the folder
 * run the harmony-setup.sh file
 * input the shell you use